-Below are descriptions of our research interests, organized by methodology.
+Below are descriptions of our research interests – the categories often overlap!

 LOLA and GRAIL datasets showing the topography (left) and gravity (right) of the Moon, respectively.